We exist to assist ImagininGuatemala in bettering the lives of the people in Guatemala by recruitment of service teams, sponsorships, and benefactors.

 Lisa Hebl has been traveling to Guatemala each year since 2001.
 While speaking with a patient in her dental clinic who worked with a non-profit in Haiti, Lisa stated that she had always wanted to travel to other countries to help the less fortunate.
 The patient said, "This is your lucky day!
 We need a hygienist to join our next service trip, and you have just volunteered!"
 Due to circumstances in Haiti at that time, the trip was cancelled, but the dental team found a non-profit in Guatemala that was opening up a dental clinic - and the rest is history!
 In 2006, Lisa started the first Service-Learning Study Abroad program at Kirkwood Community College, in Cedar Rapids, Iowa.
 In 2013, she helped start the non-profit, The Guatemala Project.
 Now that Lisa is newly retired, she plans to continue taking groups to Guatemala several times a year, as long as she can still carry cement blocks!
 Lisa’s message to everyone is, “Take the first step off the plane, and join us as we continue to make a difference in the lives of the less fortunate in Guatemala."

 Cathy Fuller: Secretary

 Cathy Fuller is currently secretary for the Board of Directors of The Guatemala Project.
 She lives in Cedar Rapids, Iowa, and is retired from Kirkwood Community College.
 She first went on a service trip to Guatemala in 2010 with a group of Kirkwood students led by Lisa Hebl.
-Cathy will be returning to Guatemala for the ninth time in January 2024, leading a group of 24 people from her church.
+Cathy returned to Guatemala for the ninth time in January 2024, leading a group of 24 people from her church.
 Her favorite expression is, "It will change your life if you let it”, and it certainly has changed hers.